rgomezjnr/GcodeFilenameFormatPlus/README.md

 4. Futher modify formatted filename as desired in the save dialog
 5. Select Save

-Besides .gcode, the plugin will also work other file types such as .3mf and .stl.
+Besides .gcode, the plugin will also work with other file types such as .3mf and .stl.
 Simply select from the available file types in the save dialog.

 ## Format options